Freight Shipping from St. Louis to Nashville

 How much does it cost to ship freight from St. Louis to Nashville?

-Full truckload (FTL) rates from St. Louis, MO to Nashville, TN currently range from $707-$872 for a standard dry van load over the 329-mile route.
+Full truckload (FTL) rates from St. Louis, MO to Nashville, TN currently range $707-$872 (roughly $2.17-$2.65 per mile over 329 miles).
 LTL shipments typically cost $381-$680 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Louis to Nashville?

-Standard FTL transit from St. Louis to Nashville is approximately 6 hrs by truck over 329 miles.
+Standard FTL transit from St. Louis to Nashville is approximately 6 hrs by truck over 329 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for St. Louis to Nashville freight?